-Select one or more sequences using Ctrl+click (Win) or Cmd+click (Mac), then right-click on the selection and choose Features > Remove Features from Selected Sequence(s) from the context menu.
+- For regular sequences, select one or more sequences using Ctrl+click (Win) or Cmd+click (Mac), then right-click on the selection and choose Features > Remove Features from Selected Sequence(s); or right-click on the consensus sequence and choose the same command from the context menu. - For the consensus sequence, select it and choose Features > Remove Features from Active Consensus; or right-click on the consensus sequence and choose the same command from the context menu.

-To remove all features from the consensus:

-Select the consensus and choose Features > Remove Features from Active Consensus; or right-click on the consensus sequence and choose the same command from the context menu.